krishauser/Klampt/README.md

 -   Python API: Added conversions of meshes to/from the ``trimesh`` library in `klampt.io.trimesh_convert`.
 -   Python API: Fixed bug in SO3/SE3 Hermite velocity interpolation.
 Now using extrinsic angular velocity representation as tangent vectors.
 -   Python API: Mouse wheel events can now be captured in visualization (Qt and GLUT backends).
+-   Python API: `SimBody.applyForceAtLocalPoint` will be deprecated, and is split into `SimBody.applyForceAtCOMLocalPoint` and `SimBody.applyForceAtObjectLocalPoint` to help users avoid bugs in COM-local or object-local coordinate conventions.
 -   Python API: minor bug fixes.

 **0.9.1** (10/30/2023)